 The remainder of the year consists of a wide range of electives which allows each resident the opportunity to shape his or her clinical training to concentrate on areas of interest.
 Residents are encouraged to maintain their academic aspect of practice through quality improvement and scholarly projects.

-The third year allows a great deal of time for supervisory experiences on the inpatient general and specialty medical teams, as well as in the primary care, Emergency Department, and NICU settings.
+The third year allows a great deal of time for supervisory experiences on the inpatient general and specialty medical teams, as well as in the primary care, Emergency Department.
 There is even dedicated time for residents to develop their teaching skills and enhance proficiency in evidence-based medicine.

 International and community service opportunities are available and encouraged, as are rotations in either a rural practice or an urban community.